How did Trump become the first Republican to win Nevada in twenty years? Interview with Congressman Mark Amodei

 Learn more about how this critical subcommittee keeps Americans and the homeland safe. pic.twitter.com/Cce1sPDW6I

-"When people say people vote their pocketbook, what is the economic situation?
-When you put a number of things together, which is housing is incredibly unaffordable right now, whether you're renting or buying, energy costs, whether you're trying to fill your vehicle with gas, whether you're trying to heat your house or your apartment, everything very is very high," he added.
+"When people say people vote their pocketbook, what's the economic situation?
+When you put a series of things together, which is housing is is incredibly unaffordable right now, whether you're renting or buying, energy costs, if you're trying to fill up your vehicle with gas, if you're trying to heat your home or your apartment, all very high," he added.

-"So they said, hey, we're going to make a change.
-We're going to put this guy back in office.
-Because, even though some days his personality may rub some people the wrong way, the job he did in terms of trade, foreign relations, the economy, all that kind of stuff, now you see it compared to the last four years," the Republican continued.
+"So they said, hey, we're going to make a change, we're going to let this guy put him back in charge, because even though some days his personality may rub some people the wrong way, the work that he did in terms of trade, foreign relations, the economy, all those sorts of things, is now seen by comparison with the last four years," the Republican continued.

 The importance of the Hispanic vote in Nevada